← Back to 後漢書

 [] 西

 Note: Huang means "great."
-The Book of Documents says once oracle bones proved auspicious they laid out the capital.
+Documents says: "They obtained auspicious divination then planned."
 In Gaozu's fifth year Liu Jing urged settling Guanzhong while the emperor hesitated.
 Eastern ministers favored Luoyang—evidence of early leanings toward the river valleys.
-Zhang Liang argued Luoyang's cramped plain exposed it on every flank—ill suited for defense.
-Guanzhong's rampart ranges stretch a thousand li—Heaven's granary.
+Zhang Liang said: "Luoyang its inside small not exceeding several hundred li—four sides receive enemy—not martial-using state.
+Guanzhong's rampart ranges stretch a thousand li—Heaven's granary."
 The emperor transferred west the same day—hence "paused yet unsettled" earlier schemes.
 Chuo means "to halt."
 Kang means "peace" or "ease."

 []